polterguy/polterguy.github.io/index.md

-its generated code has an extremely high quality, and will for the most parts, perfectly obey by all coding standards, and/or automated tools that are measuring code quality - Such as for instance TSlint, etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 3-4 times on code quality, using neutral and objective metrics measuring such things.
+its generated code has an extremely high quality, and will for the most parts, perfectly obey by all coding standards, and/or automated tools that are measuring code quality - Such as for instance TSlint, etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 3-4 times on code quality, using neutral and objective metrics measuring quality.
 This results in that your resulting Magic application is extremely easy to maintain and modify if the need should arise.

-> I guarantee you that Magic will be able to create better code than every single human developer you have in your team

-Thomas Hansen, CEO at Server Gardens

 ## Responsive

 All components generated will be highly responsive, allowing you to consume your generated apps from your favourite phone, tablet, or computer - Regardless of your device resolution.
 But don't believe us, try it out for yourself.
-Magic is free to use locally, and will only cost you anything whenever you decide to deploy it unto a server.
-Magic also comes with [professional support](https://servergardens.com/) if you decide to use it commercially on your own server, and Server Gardens also has a team of extremely brilliant developers, in all areas related to the operation of Magic, if you need help to deploy it into production.
+Magic is free to use locally, and will only cost you a nominal fee if you decide to deploy it unto a server.
+Magic also comes with [professional support](https://servergardens.com/) if you decide to use it commercially on your own server, and we have a team of brilliant developers, in all areas related to the operation of Magic, if you need help with it somehow.

-> I guarantee you that your Magic app, will perfectly work, on every single modern device in your enterprise

-Thomas Hansen, CEO at Server Gardens

 > We realised there was a need for higher code quality, tightened security measures, and more automation in the enterprise software development space - So we released Magic to the public, allowing others